JetBrains/kotlin-web-site/docs/reference/null-safety.md

 * External Java Code has caused it
 * There's some data inconsistency with regard to initialization (an uninitialized *this* available in a constructor is used somewhere)

-In Kotlin the type system distinguishes between references that can hold null (nullable references) and those that can not (non-null references).
+In Kotlin the type system distinguishes between references that can hold *null*{: .keyword } (nullable references) and those that can not (non-null references).
-For example, a regular variable of type String can not hold null:
+For example, a regular variable of type `String` can not hold *null*{: .keyword }:

 ``` kotlin
 var a: String = "abc"